ethz-asl/SSC/README.md

 * **VoxelUtils** (https://github.com/mansoorcheema/VoxelUtils)

    A python library providing optimized C++ (optionally CUDA accelerated) backend implementations for:
-     - TSDF volume computation from depth scans
+     - Fixed size TSDF volume computation from a single depth image
-     - 3D Grid based Volumetric Probabilistic Fusion
+     - Fixed size 3D Volumetric grid computation by probabilistically fusing pointcloud (for SCFusion)
      - 3D projection indices from a 2D depth image
 > **_NOTE:_**  A CUDA only depracated version is available in `voxel_utils` directory.

 Install the python extension VoxelUtils package for inference on depth images from ROS topics: